JoeyStanley/real/cv.md

 ## Invited Presentations

+“Brand Yourself: A professionalization workshop for grad students.”
+Guest lecturer in ANTH 8755: Topics in (Anthropology) Research.
+Athens, GA.
+April 13, 2017.
+<a href="/downloads/170413-brand-yourself.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>

 "Build a better project: Starting a DH project from primary sources."
 Presented at the First [DigiLab](http://digi.uga.edu/digilab/) Colloquium.
 Athens, GA.
 October 6, 2016.
 <a href="https://digi.uga.edu/news/build-a-better-project-digi-colloquium-review/" class="link" target="_blank" title="link to digi.uga.edu"></a>
 <a href="/downloads/161002-DigiLab-flyer.pdf" class="flyer" target="_blank" title="open a pdf of the flyer for this presentation in a new window"></a>